Online unsupervised deep unfolding for MIMO channel estimation: Conclusion and perspectives

 \section{Conclusion and perspectives}

-In this letter, we proposed a method to add flexibility to physical models used for MIMO channel estimation.
-It is based on the deep unfolding strategy that views classical algorithms as neural networks that can be optimized.
+In this paper, we proposed a method to add flexibility to physical models used for MIMO channel estimation.
+It is based on the deep unfolding strategy that views classical algorithms as neural networks.
 The proposed method was shown to correct incrementally (via online learning) an imperfect or imperfectly known physical model in order to make channel estimation as efficient as if the unknown ideal model were known.
 This claim was empirically validated on realistic millimeter wave outdoor channels, for various SNRs and model imperfections.

 We used here uncertainty on the antenna gains and positions to illustrate physical models imperfection, but the presented method applies in principle to any imperfection (be it linear or not).
 For example, it could correct models in cases where the radiation pattern of the antennas differs from the nominal one, or if the plane wave assumption is not perfectly valid.
-Moreover, we chose to unfold the MP algorithm (since it is simple and often used in MIMO channel estimation), but more sophisticated sparse recovery algorithm could be unfolded the same way (such as iterative soft thresholding \cite{Daubechies2004} or approximate message passing \cite{Donoho2009}).
+Moreover, we chose to unfold the MP algorithm, but more sophisticated sparse recovery algorithm could be unfolded the same way (such as approximate message passing \cite{Donoho2009}).

-In the future, an improvement of the method could be to allow it to adapt to the SNR level, for example by adjusting automatically the depth of the network, taking advantage of the optimal stopping criteria designed for greedy sparse recovery algorithms \cite{Cai2011, Wu2012}.

-Finally, note that the deep unfolding strategy used here is not limited to classical massive MIMO systems and can in principle be applied to any system that uses a physical model (for example to downlink channel estimation in a frequency division duplex (FDD) system).